St. Marys Oracle

+History

 The paper was established in 1877 as the Democratic weekly The Observer by M. P. Prettyman, who bought the printing plant of the failed West Virginia Methodist Protestant.
 Prettyman, a schoolteacher who had developed an interest in typography, taught himself over a series of weekends to set type and run the press.
 He would later change the paper's to The Oracle in 1881.

 The paper passed through a number of owner's before becoming R. A. Gallagher purchased it and changed the name to the St Marys Oracle in 1885.
 For a period of 15 years Gallagher ran it, selling a half interest to Robert L. Pemberton in 1902 who managed it from that time forward, buying the full interest in 1909.

 By 1920 it had a paid circulation of 1,000.

 In 2003, the paper sued the Pleasants school board, claiming it had violated the state's Sunshine Laws by not providing adequate details in a meeting where layoffs were proposed.
 The two parties were able to resolve the lawsuit out of court, with the paper agreeing that the omission had been unintentional.